-6.17 Visitors in Workplace
+6.18 Visitors in Workplace

-All visitors are expected to enter any IDEA facility through the main entrance and sign in or report to the building's main office.
+All visitors are expected to enter any IPS facility through the main entrance and sign in or report to the building's main office.
 Authorized visitors will receive directions or be escorted to their destination.
-Employees who observe an unauthorized individual on the IDEA premises should immediately direct him or her to the building office or contact the administrator in charge.
+Employees who observe an unauthorized individual on IPS premises should immediately direct him or her to the building office or contact the administrator in charge.

-IDEA may establish an electronic database for the purpose of storing information concerning school visitors.
-Such database may only be used for purposes of school security and may not be sold or otherwise disseminated to a third party for any purpose.
-IDEA may also verify whether any visitor to a campus is a sex offender registered with the computerized central database maintained by the Department of Public Safety, or any other database accessible by IDEA.
+IPS may establish an electronic database for the purpose of storing information concerning school visitors.
+Such database may only be used for purposes of school security and may not be sold or otherwise disseminated to a third party for any purpose, unless required by Florida Law.
+IPS may also verify whether any visitor to a campus is a sex offender registered with the computerized central database maintained by the Florida Department of Law Enforcement, or any other database accessible by IPS.